MicrosoftDocs/dynamics365smb-docs/business-central/includes/sales-invoice-discounts.md

 ms.date: 01/20/2021
 ms.author: edupont
 ---
-When all the items have been entered on the sales order lines, you can calculate the invoice discount for the entire sales document by choosing the **Calculate Invoice Discount** action.
+When all the items have been entered as lines, you can calculate the invoice discount for the entire sales document by choosing the **Calculate Invoice Discount** action.

 If the **Calc.
 Inv.
 Discount** field is selected in the **Sales and Receivables Setup** window, then the invoice discount is calculated automatically when you do either of the following on a sales document: